 Both of those attributions are wrong.
 (I have watched those movies.
 Several times.
 I can personally confirm the line is not in them.)

-That attribution is the correct one — up to a point.
+That attribution comes closest to being the right one — up to a point.

 What he says is: “This is my father’s palace.
 And yonder lies the Valley of the Sun.”

-The story of how those lines morphed into the much-mocked misquote “Yonder lies the castle of my fodder” was recalled by Curtis in his book American Prince: A Memoir (2008).
+The story of how those lines morphed into the much-mocked misquote “Yonder lies the castle of my fodder” was recalled by Curtis in his autobiography American Prince: A Memoir (2008).

-Ironically, in that, even he misremembered the original lines.
+Ironically, in that, even Tony misremembered the original lines.